bwanamaker/jesting/README.md

 # Just Jesting!

-An experiment in Javascript Testing with Jest.
+An experiment in Javascript testing with Jest.